lupyuen/lupyuen.github.io/src/lvgl2.md

 | Border Rounded | 24
 | (Many many more) |

-LVGL Performance on PinePhone looks OK.
+So LVGL Performance on PinePhone looks OK.

-After all, LVGL is simply blasting pixels into a __RAM Framebuffer__...
+After all, LVGL is simply blasting pixels into a __RAM Framebuffer__ and the rest is done by PinePhone's Display Hardware...

 -   [__"NuttX RTOS for PinePhone: Framebuffer"__](https://lupyuen.github.io/articles/fb)